hughharford/condorgp/docs/1_stepped_design_todos/condorgp_action_points_01.md

 ## REQUIREMENTS
 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  # setup gp structure to run effectively with lean
-      # TODO: test that required functionality provided in lean-evaluated class
-      # TODO: test that run is successful

   # build error catching into lean_runner
       # TODO: enable error checking from Lean logs
       # TODO: report -99999 fitness when this happens